stanislaushimovolos/TechnoTrack_C/README.md

 # MIPT_Hometasks
-Some tasks of the first course and Mail.Ru technotrack.
+Some tasks of the first course of MIPT +  Mail.Ru technotrack.